 To what extent might companies also have strategic reasons against Industry 4.0?

 The authors of the study on the blind spots in the implementation of Industry 4.0 emphasize: Sometimes companies consciously decide against digitalization.
-Particularly due to a lack of profitability: The benefits of digital innovations are not evident.
+Especially due to a lack of profitability: The benefits of digital innovations are not evident.

 How can particularly SMEs accelerate digitalization?